Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Medium

-• Responding to BEV transition (including the launch of new products for the BEV market and addressing declines in fuel-related components)
+• Responding to BEV transition (including the launch of new products for the BEV market and addressing declining demand for fuel-related components)

 • Fires or explosions leading to an interruption of business operations